abozanona/petmety/README.md

-# My Virtual Pet
+# Petmety

-Welcome to the "My Virtual Pet" repository!
+Welcome to the Petmety repository!
 This project is aimed at creating a Chrome extension that brings a virtual pet to your screen.
 With future plans to extend support to Android devices, this project aims to be your companion across platforms.

 ## About

-"My Virtual Pet" is a fun project designed to bring a touch of joy and companionship to your browsing experience.
+Petmety is a fun project designed to bring a touch of joy and companionship to your browsing experience.
 The current version features a charming cat as your virtual pet, but there are ambitious plans to expand the range of pets, skins, motions, and functionalities in the future.

 ## Features